 When Joshua Humphreys drew the plans for the 44-gun frigates for the new United States Navy in 1794, he did not illustrate the figurehead that would decorate the bows of each warship.
 The top of the cutwater was left blank on his plan (above), awaiting the decision of which figure would be carved to match the name assigned to the individual vessels.
 Originally known either as the “frigate building in Boston” or frigate D (each frigate was assigned a letter in the alphabet as a placeholder until the official name was assigned), by 1795, Constitution was the warship’s name and William Rush, a carver in Philadelphia, suggested the Roman god Hercules as the figurehead.
-In a April 30, 1795 letter to Humphreys, Rush wrote:
+In an April 30, 1795 letter to Humphreys, Rush wrote:

-As the Constitution of the Empire is the result of the Union of the States, and Union begets Strength, it ought to be represented by an Herculean figure, standing on the firm rock of independence, resting one hand on the fasces which was bound by the Genius of America, and the other hand presenting a scroll of paper, supposed to be the Constitution of America, with proper appendages, the foundation of Legislation.
+“As the Constitution of the Empire is the result of the Union of the States, and Union begets Strength, it ought to be represented by an Herculean figure, standing on the firm rock of independence, resting one hand on the fasces which was bound by the Genius of America, and the other hand presenting a scroll of paper, supposed to be the Constitution of America, with proper appendages, the foundation of Legislation.”1

 The full figure of Hercules was carved by the Skillin brothers, John and Simeon, who had their shop in the North End of Boston.
 The only eye-witness description that we have of the figure comes from the Reverend William Bentley of Salem, Massachusetts who visited the Skillin’s shop on May 31, 1797:

-Went round the Town [Boston] to finish the walk of yesterday.
+“Went round the Town [Boston] to finish the walk of yesterday.
 Saw the new Ship & the beautiful draught of Col. Claghorn.
 Saw the Head, called Constitution, finished by the Skillings [sic].
 It is an Hercules with the [ ] of the United States & the Constitution, standing upon a rock, & his baton lying beneath him.
 In the same place were the Capitals for the Corinthian Columns of the State House.”2

 After the much longer and more physically damaging battle with HMS Java on December 29, 1812, the Auditor’s account does mention that Constitution‘s trailboards–decorative carvings that followed the graceful sweep of the frigate’s cutwater–were replaced by Isaac Fowle of Boston, who had apprenticed under Simeon Skillin.
 But as there is no explicit mention of a new billethead it is assumed the 1808 billethead remained intact on the ship’s stem.

-“Old Ironsides” was victorious in her third War of 1812 battle against HMS Cyane and HMS Levant on February 20, 1815, and the ship returned to the Charlestown Navy Yard at the end of the war.
-In 1820, repairs from the Cyane and Levant battle were finally executed and a “Statement of Repairs made upon the Frigate Constitution in 1820 & 1821″ listed the following work for the bow: “Galleries, Head, Cutwater, & Carved work on Stern, all new…” Although the “Statement of Repairs…” does not go into great detail, it is possible that the work on the bow might have included the replacement of the ship’s billet head.
+“Old Ironsides” was victorious in its third War of 1812 battle against HMS Cyane and HMS Levant on February 20, 1815, and the ship returned to the Charlestown Navy Yard at the end of the war.
+In 1820, repairs from the Cyane and Levant battle were finally executed and a “Statement of Repairs made upon the Frigate Constitution in 1820 & 1821″ listed the following work for the bow: “Galleries, Head, Cutwater, & Carved work on Stern, all new…”4 Although the “Statement of Repairs…” does not go into great detail, it is possible that the work on the bow might have included the replacement of the ship’s billet head.
 A contemporary definition of the term “head” leads us to believe the billethead was replaced at this time:

-HEAD, an ornamental figure erected on the continuation of a ship’s stem, as being expressive of her name, and emblematical of war, navigation, commerce, &c.
+“HEAD, an ornamental figure erected on the continuation of a ship’s stem, as being expressive of its name, and emblematical of war, navigation, commerce, &c.”
 [Falconer’s New Universal Dictionary of the Marine, William Burney, ed., 1815.]

 Andrew Jackson Figureheads